gtfisher/esp-collector/README.md

-# esp-collector
-express app that collects json results from an esp8266
+Buolt with help of copilot

+Express server that collects temp and humidity readings from am ESP8266 with a DHT11 sensor

+The ESP8266 is running with the sketch linked